 \section{Abstract}

-By employing a system of interacting stochastic particles as an approximation of the McKean--Vlasov equation and utilizing classical stochastic analysis tools, namely \ito's formula and Kolmogorov--Chentsov continuity theorem, we prove the existence and uniqueness of strong solutions for a broad class of McKean--Vlasov equations.
-Considering an increasing number of particles in the approximating stochastic particle system, we also prove the $L^p$ strong convergence rate and derive the weak convergence rates using the Kolmogorov backward equation and variations of the stochastic particle system.
-Our convergence rates were verified by numerical experiments which also indicate that the assumptions made here and in the literature can be relaxed.
+We present a proof showing that the weak error of a system of \(\P\) interacting stochastic particles approximating the solution of the McKean--Vlasov equation is \(\Order{\P^{-1}}\).
+Our proof is based on the Kolmogorov backward equation for the particle system and bounds on the derivatives of its solution which we derive more generally using the variations of the stochastic particle system.
+The convergence rate is verified by numerical experiments which also indicate that the assumptions made here and in the literature can be relaxed.